Riksi/Rikurse/_posts/2023-08-12-Thinking-Tree.md

 - Rollout phase starts when $a$ from $s_L$ gets to $s'$ not yet in search tree
 - Without domain specific info, default policy: choose uniformly from available actions

-- To build up search tree whim simulation goes from tree to rollout phase:
+- To build up search tree when simulation goes from tree to rollout phase:
     - Expand adding $s'$ as child of $s_L$
     - Once rollout complete, reward signal propagated through the tree (*backup*), updating $n(s)$, $n(s, a)$ and $r(s, a)$

 - For all MCTS agents, they use default number of simulations per move of 10k and uniform policy
-- Also use RAVE [TODO: what is this?]
+- Also use RAVE (Rapid Action Value Estimation), which is a method used to speed up the MCTS algorithm by using the values of actions not only in their own simulation, but also in other simulations where they were played (I got this explanation about RAVE from ChatGPT so don't know for sure if it's correct).

 #### 4.2 Imitation Learning from MCTS